daw525/RP_GPIO/README.md

 Raspberry Pi GPIO control library in C

+In order to use GPIO without the need to be running as root please:

-The following line must be added to /etc/rc.local
+1. The following line must be added to /etc/rc.local

     chown -R pi:pi /sys/class/gpio

-This will allow the access of GPIO pins without the need to be running as root.
+2. A text file called 99-gpio.rules must be created in /etc/udev/rules.d with the following contents

+    SUBSYSTEM=="gpio", ACTION=="add", PROGRAM="/bin/sh -c 'chown -R pi:pi /sys%p'"